Application closing date

 Dean, Professor, Faculty of Environment and Information Studies, Keio University

-Research and survey activities are one of the core initiatives of the International Association of Traffic and Safety Sciences (IATSS).
-Our association brings together members and special research fellows from a wide range of specialized fields, including traffic engineering, urban engineering, economics, education, law, public administration, psychology, information systems, mechanical engineering, environment and energy, medicine, regional and social studies, as well as arts and culture.
-Leveraging their diverse expertise, we conduct a variety of research and survey projects.
+Research activities constitute one of the core undertakings of our Society.
+IATSS brings together members and special research fellows from a wide range of academic and professional fields, including traffic engineering, urban engineering, economics, education, law, public administration, psychology, information systems, mechanical engineering, environmental and energy, medicine, regional and social studies, and culture and the arts.
+Drawing on this diverse expertise, a variety of research projects are conducted within the Society.

 PROGRAM

-13:00 – 16:30 IATSS Research Project Reporting Program
+13:00 – 16:20 IATSS Research Project Reporting Program

-13:00 – 16:30
+13:00 – 16:20

 IATSS Research Project Reporting Program